Understanding Office 365 identity and Azure Active Directory

 Office 365 uses the cloud-based user identity and authentication service Azure Active Directory (Azure AD) to manage users.
 Choosing if identity management is configured between your on-premises organization and Office 365 is an early decision that is one of the foundations of your cloud infrastructure.
 Because changing this configuration later can be difficult, carefully consider the options to determine what works best for the needs of your organization.
 You can choose from two main authentication models in Office 365 to set up and manage user accounts; cloud authentication and federated authentication.

-It’s important to carefully consider which identity model to use to get up and running.
-Think about time, existing complexity, and cost.
-These factors are different for every organization; this topic reviews these key concepts for every identity model to help you choose the identity you want to use for your deployment.
+It’s important to carefully consider which authentication and identity model to use to get up and running.
+Think about the time, existing complexity, and cost to implement and maintain each of the authentication and identity options.
+These factors are different for every organization; and you should understand the key concepts for the identity options to help you choose the authentication and identity model you want to use for your deployment.

 You have no other on-premises user directory.

 You have a very complex on-premises directory and simply want to avoid the work to integrate with it.

 You have an existing on-premises directory, but you want to run a trial or pilot of Office 365.
 Later, you can match the cloud users to on-premises users when you are ready to connect to your on-premises directory.